cproctor/ub-cs-education-handbook/source/vision_and_goals.md

 Pedagogical knowledge outcomes for CS teachers are defined by New York's [requirements for teaching a special subject](http://www.nysed.gov/college-university-evaluation/general-and-program-specific-requirements-teaching-special-subject).
-Several of New York's PK standards are addressed by PCK standards in UB's Program Outcomes
+Several of New York's PK standards are addressed by PCK standards in UB's program outcomes

 - Human development
 - Learning